-Nearly all weddings will hire a photographer of some sort (ranging from Uncle Bob with an iPhone to the best in the business).
+Nearly all couples will hire a photographer of some sort for their wedding (ranging from Uncle Bob with an iPhone to the best in the business).
 However, as videographers have gained more and more attention lately and even now becoming the norm in a standard wedding, there are many people who still question the need for a professional videographer.

 Although there is a lot of overlap between photographers and videographers, you’ll normally find that they have their own distinct spin of creativity, and can work together in the same environment to fully capture one of the most special days in your life.
 Wedding photography and videography go hand in hand and in nearly all cases it is best to hire both to avoid regret missing out on capturing parts of your day.

 Difference Between A Photographer And A Videographer

 Both the couple and wedding planner should realize that the roles of a wedding photographer and a videographer are not interchangeable.
 Their jobs are completely different from one another and both can thrive in the same setting without impacting each other.

 We often get asked if the photographer can take video as well (vice versa) – and although this may seem silly to us – there is this misconception that if you can take photos you’ll be a good videographer.

 At Flashback Feels, we understand that our photography and videography professionals do have some similarities – and most of the packages we book are combined.
 In terms of the kind of work they do, there is a marked difference between the processes and specialties.
 We will discuss these differences through our pre wedding consultation with the clients to ensure we’re all on the same page.

 Importance Of Wedding Photography

 Wedding photography has been around since our grandparents were born.
-In fact, the need to capture shots as a memory of events was the first aspect that brought this technique so much into relevance.
+In fact, the need to capture shots as a memory of events was the first aspect that brought the art of photography so much attention in society.